Fall Garden Guide: Grow The Best Fall Veggies

 For the casual gardener, your best bet is going to be to purchase existing seedlings when you’re ready to plant.
 It’s much simpler, and the seedlings already are off to a good start.
-Often, the seedlings have already been culled and are ready to plant, which saves you a lot of heartache.
+Often, the seedlings have already been culled and are ready to plant, which saves you a lot of heartaches.

 If you’ve fallen behind in your fall garden planting schedule, it’s time to pick up seedlings.
-And if you’ve started from seed, and you’ve formed at least a couple sets of leaves, it’s time to transplant!
+And if you’ve started from seed, and you’ve formed at least a couple of sets of leaves, it’s time to transplant!
 You can do this while your summer vegetables are still lingering in the garden, or you can clear away the older plants for your new crop.

 You shouldn’t need to till again unless your soil has gotten badly compacted, but you do want to ensure that the soil is aerated and loose for the top four to five inches.
 If needed, you can add fertilizer or compost as well, just to give your plants an extra kick of nutrition to get them established quickly.

 Once your bed is prepared, take your fall plants out to the desired planting location.
 Dig holes that are just big enough for your seedling and its soil mix.
 Remove the seedling and its soil from the tray or container, and place it directly in the ground, trying not to add too much soil on top of the seed starting soil.
 You don’t want to risk stem rot, especially on your root crops, and burying the plant too deep might encourage that.

 Mulch over your crops.
 This keeps the moisture in the soil and provides an extra barrier against chilly weather.
 Try not to mound the mulch up around your plant stems to allow for airflow to the plant itself.